citizen428/revolver/README.markdown

 Description
 ---

 A fixed size LIFO data structure, optionally free of duplicates.
-They feel a lot like arrays, but differ in some important arrays like indexing.
+They feel a lot like arrays, but differ in some important areas like indexing.
 This is e.g. useful for keeping a history of recent actions.

 Usage
 ---